MAPPS Strategic Plan – 2014

 - Develop education and training materials for public agency personnel to further the understanding and utilization of the QBS process.

-Objective B: Work with agencies on enforcement of existing QBS law and regulation.
+Work with agencies on enforcement of existing QBS law and regulation.

 - Seek revision to the GSA Schedules to remove QBS violations and enforce proper use of schedule contracts.